 Ricardo Rodríguez García

-He performs regularly as an early horn specialist with ensembles such as Europa Galante (Italy), the Freiburger Barockorchester (Germany), Ensemble Pygmalion (France), Le Cercle de l’Harmonie (France), Il Pomo d’Oro (Switzerland), MusicAeterna (Russia), Arion Orchestre Baroque (Canada), Das Neue Orchester (Germany), Millenium Orchestra (Belgium), the Orquesta Barroca de Sevilla (Spain), Trondheim Barokk (Norway), Opera Settecento (United Kingdom), and Forma Antiqua (Spain).
-Additionally, he is the professor of natural horn and orchestral repertoire at the Centro Superior de Enseñanza Musical Katarina Gurska, in Madrid.
+He performs regularly as an early horn specialist with ensembles such as Le Cercle de l’Harmonie (France), Freiburguer Barockorchester (Germany), Europa Galante (Italy), Il Convito (France), Il Pomo D’Oro (Switzerland), MusicAeterna (Russia), Das Neue Orchester (Germany), Orkiestra Historyczna (Poland), Orquesta Barroca de Sevilla (Spain), Trondheim Barokk (Norway), and Opera Settecento (United Kingdom).
+Additionally he is the professor of natural horn and orchestral repertoire at the Centro Superior de Enseñanza Musical Katarina Gurska, in Madrid.

-In addition to his work on the natural horn, he has worked with several Spanish orchestras such as the Orquesta Sinfónica de Madrid, the Orquesta Sinfónica de Radio Televisión Español, and the Orquesta Nacional de España.
-Abroad, he collaborated with Kammerorchester Basel (Switzerland), Spira Mirabilis (Italy), the Geneva Camerata (Switzerland), and the Hanoi Philharmonic Orchestra (Vietnam).
+In addition to his work on the natural horn, he has worked with several Spanish orchestras such as the Orquesta Sinfónica de Madrid, the Orquesta Sinfónica de Radio Televisión Española, the Orquesta Filarmónica de Málaga and the Orquesta Nacional de España.
+Abroad, he collaborates with Kammerorchester Basel (Switzerland), Spira Mirabilis (Italy), Geneva Camerata (Switzerland), and the Hanoi Philharmonic Orchestra (Vietnam).

 He studied at the conservatories of Tenerife, Joaquín Turina in Madrid, Real Conservatorio Superior de Música de Madrid, and the Brass Academy of Alicante, under the supervision of Manuel Antonio Fernández and Nuri Guarnaschelli.
 He also obtained a Master’s degree in Early Music, with specialty in natural horn performance, from the Escuela Superior de Música de Cataluña and the Universidad Autónoma de Barcelona, under the guidance of Javier Bonet.